How many pairs of homologous chromosomes are present in a typical... | Channels for Pearson+

 Understand that a typical human somatic cell is a diploid cell, meaning it contains two sets of chromosomes, one from each parent.

-Recognize that humans have a total of 46 chromosomes in their somatic cells.
+Recognize that humans have a total of 46 chromosomes in their somatic cells, which are organized into pairs.

-Divide the total number of chromosomes (46) by 2 to determine the number of pairs of homologous chromosomes.
+Each pair consists of homologous chromosomes, which are chromosomes of the same size and shape that carry genes for the same traits.

-Each pair consists of one chromosome from the mother and one from the father, making them homologous.
+Divide the total number of chromosomes (46) by 2 to determine the number of homologous pairs.

 Conclude that there are 23 pairs of homologous chromosomes in a typical human somatic cell.